Norfolk Naval Shipyard’s DE&I Office and Culture Change Team Merge Towards Success

-The Norfolk Naval Shipyard (NNSY) Diversity, Equity and Inclusion (DE&I) Office and Culture Change Team (CCT) recently combined into one group under the existing DE&I umbrella to build on the team’s strengths and maximize the success of efforts put forth to building a better culture across the workforce and shaping organizational culture as a whole.
+Norfolk Naval Shipyard (NNSY) has taken its next step in its efforts to building a better culture across the workforce and shaping organizational culture as a whole.
+The NNSY Diversity, Equity and Inclusion (DE&I) Office and Culture Change Team (CCT) recently combined into one group under the existing DE&I umbrella to build on the team’s strengths and maximize the success of efforts put forth.

+Initially, the DE&I group was focused on structure and existing theoretical knowledge, working with the shipyard to ensure DE&I was being utilized across the board.
+The CCT was developed as part of the organizational efforts to bring about a better cultural shift to the shipyard, the team working to develop programs and go into action to aid the shipyard in those efforts.
+Tackling similar areas in varying ways, the two groups recently determined that combining their strengths would be the best course of action for NNSY’s future.

+Code 1130 Emergency Management Specialist Jacquelyn Singletary has been part of the CCT movement since mid-2020 – her journey providing her a deeper appreciation of the efforts of the team.
+“When I first joined, I didn’t really understand the importance of a focused effort on shifting culture – I just knew that there needed to be some people who wanted to make NNSY a better place to work and put in that effort.
+When I came offline to help renovate the Force Multiplier Training to a more discussion-based series, now known as ‘Empowerment Series: The Team’ – I had a better appreciation and understanding that there needed to be a group focusing its time and efforts on improving culture at large.
+However, the CCT had folks linked on a short-term or rotational basis which wasn’t sustainable for the goals we set for the command.
+Capt.
+Dianna Wolfson, our shipyard commander, challenged us to find where the CCT would sit permanently going forward.”

 |Date Taken: